voxel51/fiftyone/docs/source/user_guide/model_zoo.rst

     :meth:`find_zoo_model() <fiftyone.zoo.models.find_zoo_model>` to locate the
     downloaded model on disk:

-    For example, let's get the path on disk to the EfficientDet-D4 model (assuming it is downloaded):
+    For example, let's get the path on disk to the Faster R-CNN model referenced above (assuming it is downloaded):

     .. code-block:: python
         :linenos:

         import fiftyone.zoo.models as fozm

-        model_path = fozm.find_zoo_model("efficientdet-d4-coco-tf1")
+        model_path = fozm.find_zoo_model("faster-rcnn-resnet50-fpn-coco-torch")

   .. group-tab:: CLI